-According to the American Association of Neurological Surgeons (AANS), scoliosis affects between 2% and 3% of the American population, or about six to nine million people.
-It is characterized by an abnormal lateral curvature of the spine and there are many different forms.
-The various types of scoliosis are classified by cause and age of onset; the speed and mechanism of progression also plays a role in determining the specific type of scoliosis.
+According to health experts, scoliosis affects between 2% and 3% of the American population.
+That is about 6-9 million people!
+Scoliosis is an abnormal lateral curvature of the spine and there are many different forms.
+Scoliosis’s cause and the patient’s age are the most common way of categorizing the condition.

 What Sets the Different Types of Scoliosis Apart?

-There are a number of ways to differentiate between the various forms of scoliosis, but the most common method for classification is based on etiology, or the underlying cause for the condition.
-AANS suggests there are three categories into which the different forms of scoliosis fit: idiopathic, congenital, and neuromuscular.
+There are many ways to determine the differences between the various forms of scoliosis.
+The most common method uses etiology or the underlying cause for the condition.
+Most experts feel there are three categories of scoliosis. idiopathic, congenital, and neuromuscular.

-Most types of scoliosis are idiopathic, which means that the cause is unknown or that there is no single factor that contributes to the development of the disease.
+Idiopathic is the most common type of scoliosis.
+This means that the cause is unknown or that there is no single factor that contributes to the development of the disease.

-Congenital forms of scoliosis typically result from a spinal defect present at birth, and are therefore usually detected at an earlier age than idiopathic forms of scoliosis.
+Congenital forms of scoliosis result from a spinal defect present at birth.
+This is usually detected at a much earlier age than idiopathic forms of scoliosis.

-Neuromuscular scoliosis is spinal curvature that develops secondary to some kind of neurological or muscular disease, such as muscular dystrophy or cerebral palsy.
+Neuromuscular scoliosis is spinal curvature that develops because of some kind of another disease.
+Examples include muscular dystrophy or cerebral palsy.
 This form of scoliosis tends to progress much more quickly than others.

-Knowing how spinal curvature disorders are classified provides a foundation of knowledge on which to build understanding of the specific types of scoliosis.
+Knowing how spinal curvatures are classified is important.
+It may provide a foundation of knowledge on how to treat a specific type of scoliosis.

 Below are eight types of scoliosis in greater detail:

-Congenital scoliosis is fairly rare, affecting only 1 in 10,000 newborns, and it results from spinal abnormalities that develop in the womb.
-During fetal development, malformation of the vertebrae is one of the most common causes for congenital scoliosis.
-It may also result from partial formation of certain bones or the absence of one or more bones in the spine.
-Not only can congenital scoliosis lead to a sideways curvature of the spine, it can cause the child to develop additional curves in the opposite direction – the body’s attempt to compensate for the abnormality.
+Congenital scoliosis is rare, affecting only 1 in 10,000 newborns.
+It results from spinal abnormalities that develop in the womb.
+Before birth, malformation of the spine is the most common cause of this type of scoliosis.
+It may also result from the partial formation of certain bones or the absence of one or more bones in the spine.
+Congenital scoliosis leads to a sideways curvature of the spine.
+It can cause the child to develop extra curves in the opposite direction.
+This may be the body’s attempt to compensate for the abnormality.

 Early Onset Scoliosis

-In many cases, children with early onset scoliosis do not show any outward signs of spinal problems, especially if the curve is mild.
-In order to detect early onset scoliosis, it is important to pay attention to the symmetry of the affected child’s body.
-Uneven shoulders, asymmetric contour of the waist, uneven hips, tilted head, and leaning can all be signs of scoliosis in children under the age of 10.
-Upon diagnosis, treatment for this form of scoliosis is more important than for other forms of scoliosis because the child is still developing.
-Lack of treatment can contribute to lung and heart problems and may even increase the risk of death due to lung and heart disease.
+Often, children with early-onset scoliosis do not show any signs of spinal problems.
+Especially if they have mild scoliosis.
+Detection of early-onset scoliosis is important.
+Pay attention to the symmetry of the affected child’s body.
+Uneven shoulders, the asymmetric contour of the waist, uneven hips, tilted head, and leaning can all be signs of scoliosis.
+Early treatment for this form of scoliosis is important because the child is still developing.
+Delayed treatment can contribute to lung and heart problems called Cor Pulmonale.

-By far the most common form of scoliosis, adolescent idiopathic scoliosis affects as many as 4 out of 100 children between the ages of 10 and 18.
-The name for this condition comes from the age of onset (adolescence) and the fact that no single cause has been identified.
+This is the most common form of scoliosis.
+Adolescent idiopathic scoliosis affects as many as 4 out of 100 children between the ages of 10 and 18.
+The name for this condition comes from the age of onset (adolescence).
+Genetic research is beginning to pinpoint the possible causes of idiopathic scoliosis.

-There are a number of theories regarding the cause of adolescent idiopathic scoliosis, which range from hormonal imbalances to asymmetric growth.
-About 30% of all adolescent idiopathic scoliosis patients have a family history of scoliosis, which suggests a genetic link.
-In most cases, adolescent idiopathic scoliosis patients do not experience any pain or neurologic abnormalities – they may even look normal when viewed from the side.
-When symptoms do develop, they typically take the form of uneven shoulders, a rib hump, or a leaning torso.
+There are many theories about the possible causes of adolescent idiopathic scoliosis.
+These include hormonal imbalances causing asymmetric growth.
+About 30% of all adolescent idiopathic scoliosis patients have a family history of scoliosis.
+This suggests a genetic link.
+In most cases, adolescent idiopathic scoliosis patients do not experience any pain or other problems.
+They may even look normal when viewed from the side.
+When symptoms do develop, they take the form of uneven shoulders, a rib hump, or a leaning torso.
 This form of scoliosis is also sometimes correlated with lower back pain.